Citation, DOI & article data

 Bronchial atresia is usually asymptomatic and may be found incidentally.
-If symptomatic, it may cause shortness of breath, cough or rarely infection.
+If symptomatic, it may cause shortness of breath, cough, or rare infection.

 The exact cause of bronchial atresia is not well known.
 Focal bronchial interruption appears to occur before birth.
 As the bronchial pattern is entirely normal distal to the site of stenosis, it has been suggested that atresia is probably secondary to a traumatic event during fetal life rather than a result of abnormal growth and development 5.